 (a) The Health and Human Services Committee of the Legislature documented serious problems with the child welfare system in its 2011 report of the study that was conducted under Legislative Resolution 37, One Hundred Second Legislature, First Session, 2011;

 (b) Improving the safety and well-being of Nebraska's children and families is a critical priority which must guide policy decisions in a variety of areas;

 (c) To improve the safety and well-being of children and families in Nebraska, the legislative, judicial, and executive branches of government must work together to ensure:

-(i) The integration, coordination, and accessibility of all services provided by the state, whether directly or pursuant to contract;
+(i) The integration, coordination, and accessibility of all services provided to children and families by the state, whether directly or pursuant to contract;

 (ii) Reasonable access to appropriate services statewide and efficiency in service delivery; and